odufour7/Shape/docs/source/api/program_listing_file_src_Global.cpp.rst

    map<string, uint32_t> agentMap;   //  Correspondence between user-given ids and internal ids vector<string> agentMapInverse;   //  Inverse version for output Agent** agents;                   //  The array of pointers to the agent objects

-   map<pair<string, string>, uint32_t> shapeMap;   //  Correspondence between user-given Shapeids and internal ids. vector<string> shapeMapInverse;                 //  We store the couple (Agent id, shape id) in shapeMap, but the
-                                                   //  inverse map is only used for output, which is done by agent.

    //  Geometry
    double Lx;
    double Ly;
    vector<vector<double2>> listObstacles;

    //  Basic parameters
    double dt;        //  Time step of the main loop. double dt_mech;   //  Time step of the mechanical layer.

    /*  Mechanical layer  */
    //  Materials
    vector<double2> agentProperties;